python-discord/site/pydis_site/apps/content/resources/guides/python-guides/discord-app-commands.md

 ---

 Upon resumption of the most popular discord API wrapper library for python, `discord.py`, while catching on to the latest features of the discord API, there have been numerous changes with addition of features to the library.
+Some additions to the library include:

+- Buttons support
+- Select Menus support
+- Forms (AKA Modals)
-Some additions to the library are -> Buttons support, Select Menus Support, Forms (AKA Modals), Slash Commands (AKA Application Commands) and a bunch of more handy features!
+- Slash commands (AKA Application Commands)
+...and a bunch more handy features!

 All the changes can be found [here](https://discordpy.readthedocs.io/en/latest/migrating.html).
 Original discord.py gist regarding resumption can be found [here](https://gist.github.com/Rapptz/c4324f17a80c94776832430007ad40e6).

 # Why this gist?